I-am-PUID-0/DUMB_docs/docs/services/zurg.md

 # Zurg

-Zurg is the debrid content fetcher that powers file discovery and caching for DMB.
+Zurg is the debrid content fetcher that powers file discovery and caching for DUMB.
 It mounts content made available by debrid services like Real-Debrid and exposes them over WebDAV for rclone to access.
 Zurg is designed to run quietly in the background and can be configured to run multiple instances.

 !!! note "Current Debrid Support"
     As of this posting, **Zurg only supports Real-Debrid**.
 Additional debrid services may be supported in future updates.